raiden-02/CyberRunner/server/arena-forge-evaluation.md

 - P3 aggregate constraint satisfaction is equal or worse than P2
 - no held-out P3 run had clear feedback-responsive revision

-## Portfolio claim supported by this evidence
+## What this supports

-ArenaForge is a bounded tool-using level-design experiment with deterministic evaluation and traceable revisions.
+ArenaForge is a tool-using level-design loop with a deterministic checker and a recorded revision trail.
+This suite does not show iteration beating one-shot on simple repairs.

 ## Arms and budget